NSAPH/data-paltform-internal-docs/docs/cms_ingestion.md

 # Ingestion guide: Loading data into the `cms` and `medicaid/medicare` schemas

-It is good practice to test the ingestion pipelines when new CMS data is going to be added into the main DB.
-Testing the ingestion requires a sandbox DB that contains a small subset of data from the main DB.
+It is good practice to test the medicare pipeline when new CMS data is going to be added into the main DB.
+Testing requires a sandbox DB that contains a small subset of data from the main DB.

 Run the following SQL query in `superset` to print the number of entries in the sandbox DB.